Drug Repurposing Study

 The survey will only take between 5 to 10 minutes of your time to complete, but it will provide important information that will be used to push progress forward to establish better treatments for our patient community.
 The survey is only available in English, but it is not too difficult to understand.
 However, I would recommend to use google translator to translate the questions if you have any doubts.

 In addition, I recommend that if you are not familiar with the drugs’ names in the survey, you can search the listed names to find any other names that are used for these drugs (generics, brand names, different countries, etc.) to help you determine if the patient has ever used them.

 Finally, there is an information sheet that you should read before you complete the survey, this will provide you with more details about the study.

 To respond to the survey, you can click on the link below:

-If you have any questions you can contact Dr. Juan Pascual or a member of the research team at
+You can contact Dr. Juan Pascual or a member of the research team with any questions at:

 Thank you for your help with this important study!